Haytham-HK/ensa-year1-portfolio/04-Networking/Tps/TP01: Network Configuration/readme.md

 # TP01: Linux Network Configuration

-**Goal**: Learn how to manually configure network interfaces, manage routing tables, and troubleshoot connectivity on a Linux system.
+**Goal:** Learn how to manually configure network interfaces, manage routing tables, and troubleshoot connectivity on a Linux system.

 ---